Basenji

 Bibliotheca Alexandrian Mosaic Hellenistic Period

-Statues and other depictions of this type of dog were found in other structures erected by the pharaohs and wealthy Egyptians.
+Statues and other depictions of dogs were found in other structures erected by the pharaohs and wealthy Egyptians.

 Some dog models like Basenjis are painted red and white